 *Visiting the Kinderkijk Windmills was an included excursion on our Viking River Cruise Amsterdam to Budapest.

-Nijmegen wasn’t a stop on our Viking Cruises Grand European Tour, but we made certain to be on the top deck of the ship when we sailed through the city…and it wasn’t just because the city is a stunning sight.
-In 2015, we spent nearly 3 months in Nijmegen as housesitters for the most wonderful family.
-We stayed in their home with their sweet dog, quickly becoming good friends with the family.
-Since then, we have kept in touch via email.
+Nijmegen wasn’t a stop on our Viking Cruises Grand European Tour, but we made certain to be on the top deck of the Viking Magni for personal reasons when we sailed through the city…and it wasn’t just because it’s a stunning sight!

-As we passed through the city, we spotted our friends under the Waalbrug Bridge.
+As we passed through Nijmegen, we spotted our friends under the Waalbrug Bridge.
 We stood on the side of the ship shouting “Halllllooooo” to our friends and they shouted back to us.
-It was incredible, even at a distance, to see their smiling faces and waving arms as they wished us well on our journey.
+It was incredible (but a bit confusing to some of our fellow passengers!), to see their smiling faces and waving arms as they wished us well on our journey.

-*The Cologne Beer Tour was an optional excursion (additional fee) organized by our Viking Cruise Amsterdam to Budapest.
+*The Cologne Beer Tour was an optional excursion (additional fee charged per person) organized by our Viking Cruise from Amsterdam to Budapest.

 Our day began with a visit to the well-preserved Marksburg Castle and our afternoon was spent lounging on the top deck of the boat as we cruised down the Rhine River, passing by more than 20 hillside and island castles – some more elaborate than others, some pristine, some crumbling…and a few still occupied by the current owners.